YcleptJohn/placement-report/report.md

 ### Reviews

+Towards the end of my time in CEX I got involved with a project to make our reviews more transparent and clear.
+Mainly, our stakeholders wanted us to base our ratings and displayed reviews off of the last two years of data.
+Previously reviews were historical from the date of the product's conception, which meant that if it had been changed recently it would be hard for that to be reflected in reviews.

 Towards the end of my time in the pod I got involved with investigating issues surrounding reviews on the website.
-Our stakeholders wanted us to be able to only show reviews that were within the past two years, rather than since the products conception.
+Our stakeholders wanted us to only show reviews that were within the past two years, rather than since the products conception.
 Sounds simple enough, right?

-This ended up actually being a complicated issue.
-The reviews were collected via a survey sent to customers after their trip dates had passed, it included a basic rating of their experience with the product and HX as a whole.
-Which sounds fine until I came to find where the data ends up being stored.
-All of it is pumped into an archaic database which has a flawed data structure, making it non-trivial to query for two-years of data.

-{{{ Maybe do a journey through the pod?
-Timeline? }}}
+Unfortunately, this ended up being a complicated issue riddled with challenges caused by legacy tech.
+I spent a lot of time with Ricardo, who had experience with the original system, digging deeper into where reviews come from and how they're stored.
+The information was collected via surveys sent to customers after their trips, it included a basic rating of the product, rating of HX and any comments they might have.
+All of which was fine as a collection source, however the way the database that stored this had been designed was not fit for our purpose.

+Rather than containing a persistent store of all reviews the database stored a calculated result which was deleted and replaced daily by a cron job.
+The fact that this was an overwriting operation and continuously erased previous data there was no easy way for us to just query for two years of data.
+I ended up working closely with Adrian on this and we tried to create a second table containing summaries for two years of data.
+This began to work sort of as expected, but it also exposed some deeper underlying issues with the way reviews were originally created.

+Due to these complications I ended up having to leave the pod without finishing the project.
+This was disappointing, it's not easy to walk away from a project and not have closure on it.
+I did manage to reduce the frustration of this by arranging a handover to Jordan who'd joined the pod two months prior.
+I have since seen him carry the project to completion, which laid the project to rest once and for all in my mind.

+Overall, I feel that this project actually went reasonably well.
+There were issues with the legacy tech and the archaic database design but, it eventually was solved with the help of my investigation and partial solution.
+I think one of the key results was also how it helped establish me across the wider team rather than just my pod.
+This was shown by the fact that I became the "go to guy" for a while on this subject, especially when Ricardo, who I originally sought help from, started sending people to me.
+It was also a final proof for my communication-based objectives at the time, since there were a lot of new faces involved seeking updates, explanations and discussions from/with me.

 Mention: